foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Building the Toolchain

-Once Crosstool-NG is built and ready fo use it's very easy to get a toolchain of choice to be built.
+Once Crosstool-NG is built and ready for use it's very easy to get a toolchain of choice to be built.
 One just needs to decide on configuration options to be used for toolchain building or use one of the existing pre-defined settings (which mirror configuration of pre-built toolchains we distribute